db-ok/SofleChocWireless/docs/build_guide_choc_wireless.md

 ### Microcontroller

 There are various options for how the microcontroller can be installed.
-Here, we'll describe just a couple of those options.
+Here, we'll describe just a couple of those options:
+1. The Sprint Pin Header option
+2. The Socket option

 #### Spring Pin Header option
 One option is to use spring pin headers.
 Using the 4mm variety will allow you to place a 301230 LiPo battery between the microcontroller and the PCB, which is the ideal place for it to keep the build as low-profile as possible.
 With the other socket options, the same type of battery will fit, as long as the sockets are tall enough.

 If you use a 4mm spring pin header, installing the microcontroller with the components facing up will give the battery enough room to fit.
 However, this requires you to use the unmarked set of holes on the PCB.
 On the top of the PCB, the usual set of holes are marked with a black rectangle around them, which is intended for use with the microcontroller installed with components facing down, but if you install it with the components facing up, you must use the set of holes *without* with black rectangle around them, or the board will not function.
 For the components facing up configuration, the unmarked set of holes is the set of holes on the *left*, regardless of whether you're working on the left half or right half.

 With the nice!nano, the spring pin headers will stay attached to the microcontroller without soldering it.
 This is not the case with all microcontrollers, as it is dependent on the size of the through-holes on the microcontroller's PCB.
-It just so happens that the nice!nano has the right sized holes for the spring pin headers to stay attached without soldering, which is an option suggested in some guides that mention this type of header, because many pro-micro compatible boards have larger through-holes than the nice!nano.
+It just so happens that the nice!nano has the right sized holes for the spring pin headers to stay attached without soldering.
+Soldering the spring pin headers to the microcontroller board is an option suggested in some guides that mention this type of header, because many pro-micro compatible boards have larger through-holes, so the spring pin headers don't engage into the holes otherwise.
 If you choose to use a nice!nano and spring pin headers, soldering is not necessary to attach them to the controller or to the keyboard PCB.
+Keep in mind with this option, though, it's possible to dislodge the microcontroller with an accidental bump or with the force of inserting / removing the USB cable if it's not carefully pushed straight into the connector.

 To attach the spring pin headers to the nice!nano:
  1. You can do all of this at the very end of the build, if, for example, you want to put your 301230 LiPo battery underneath the nice!nano.
 If you mount the nice!nano first, you will just end up taking the nice!nano back off later to put the battery in, then putting the nice!nano back into place, which is doable, but extra work.